22 Restaurant Marketing Ideas For More Regular CustomersUpdated on July 15, 2021

 So here are 4 tips for getting your restaurant on Google Maps:

-- Fill out your Google My Business account (and keep it updated) — #6!
+- Fill out your Google Business Profile account (and keep it updated) — #6!

 - Get LOTS of 5-star Google reviews, using a review-generation strategy (#8)

-- Name the photo files (that you upload to your Google My Business account, #6) to include your restaurant name and location (city, state)
+- Name the photo files (that you upload to your Google Business Profile account, #6) to include your restaurant name and location (city, state)

-- Get your restaurant registered on every online listing possible (#5), ensuring your name, address, and phone number matches exactly what’s in your Google My Business account
+- Get your restaurant registered on every online listing possible (#5), ensuring your name, address, and phone number matches exactly what’s in your Google Business Profile account

 You can now run paid ads that show up on Google Maps, like this example here: